본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 4 credits

 • The course presents fundamental and more advanced C programming concepts.
 Lectures discuss the C language constructs and exemplify their using in relevant programming applications.
 The course also introduces fundamental concepts in electrical and computer engineering, such as bitwise operations, text file scanning, stack-based computation, table-based finite state machine implementation, hash tables, and linked lists.
 Scheduled lab activities focus on devising, implementing, debugging, and validating C programs for the concepts discussed in class.
 A course project focuses on developing a more extensive C program that comprehensively utilizes the programming concepts discussed during the semester.
+May not be taken for credit in addition to EEO 124.

 Prerequisite: Declared Area of Interest or Major in Electrical or Computer Engineering.